MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/sample-share-record-using-access-team.md

 ---
-title: "Sample: Share a record using an access team (Developer Guide for Dynamics 365 for Customer Engagement apps) | MicrosoftDocs"
+title: "Sample: Share a record using an access team (Developer Guide for Dynamics 365 Customer Engagement (on-premises)) | MicrosoftDocs"
 description: "The sample shows how to allow access to a record using an access team.
 All members of the team receive the same access to the record as is granted to the team."
 keywords:
 ms.date: 12/15/2017